IsobelleLibert/mooc_rr/module5/Readme.md

 -----------------------------------------------------------------
 This repository will contain some resources of the Mooc "Reproducible research II: Recherche reproductible II : practices and tools to manage calculations".

-**Be careful, this Mooc is in production and the resources are not finalized nor permanent.**.
+**Be careful, this Mooc is in production and the resources are not finalized nor permanent**.